Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 their job experience this can raise questions.

-&nbsp;&nbsp;&nbsp; Whatever skill you put on this section you should ask yourself, "if the entire interview revolved around this skill could I handle that?"
+&nbsp;&nbsp;&nbsp; Whatever skill you put on this section you should ask yourself, "could I handle an entire interview solely regarding the nuances of this skill?"
 If the answer is yes, go ahead and put it on there.
 If not, you may consider omitting it.
-However omitting something that shows up in your job responsibilities can be a double edged sword.
-If you work in some analytics stack, but don't have any analytics tech in your skills then that might also be a red flag.
+However, omitting something that shows up in your job responsibilities can be a double edged sword.
+For instance, if you work in some analytics stack, but don't have any analytics tech in your skills then that might also be a red flag.
 If you are in this scenario where you have a job responsibility that you are a little uncomfortable interviewing on this may be a sign that you need to